-Prerequisite: FR 101 or one semester of High School French or instructor approval.
+Prerequisite: FR 101 or one semester of High School French.
+OFFERED AS NEEDED

-FR 103

-FIRST YEAR FRENCH (4.00 Lecture Hrs./Wk)
+FR 103 FIRST YEAR FRENCH (4.00 Lecture Hrs./Wk.)

 Students will continue to focus on introductory grammar, pronunciation, reading, writing, speaking, listening and culture in the French language and Francophone countries.
 The course is taught in English and French.